 Waiting rooms should never be murky, oppressive places.
 A good level of general lighting can be achieved using recessed ceiling lights.
 Though it’s possible to use surface-mounted fittings and pendants, recessed luminaires are unobtrusive, need little maintenance, and deliver an even spread of diffused light.

-LED downlights like the JCC Fireguard LED6 Spotlight combine superb energy efficiency with longevity.
-The Fireguard can be used in fire-rated ceilings and is a hygienic lighting solution, offering nowhere for dust or dead bugs to gather.
+LED Downlights combine superb energy efficiency with longevity.
+Many downlights are fire-rated which means they can be used in fire-rated ceilings and are a hygienic lighting solution, offering nowhere for dust or dead bugs to gather.
 Recessed LED lighting is increasingly used in medical environments for its low running costs and cleanliness.

-An adjustable downlight such as the JCC Fireguard LED6 Tilt Dimmable Downlight is useful for spotlighting pictures or other pleasant distractions.
+An adjustable downlight is useful for spotlighting pictures or other pleasant distractions.
 A dimmable light can be controlled in accordance with any window light entering the room.

 Although wall lights add to the ambient light of a room, they are especially useful for creating mood.
-The JCC Garda Low Energy Ceramic Uplighter decorates bare stretches of wall with warm patterns of light, resulting in a cosy feel that helps calm frayed nerves.
+Uplighters decorate bare stretches of wall with warm patterns of light, resulting in a cosy feel that helps calm frayed nerves.
 Wall lights can also be used to frame various aspects of a room; placing them either side of pictures, doorways, or windows, achieves this.

 A table lamp with a pale fabric shade allows significant light out into a room, whereas a dark or black shade subdues outward light and emphasises the warm glow of the bulb.
 This is true of the black Zaragoza 3-Light Table Lamp, which still emits a strong up-and-down flow of light with a glass diffuser to cut out glare.
 Dark-shaded luminaires are good mood makers.

-An arced floor lamp such as the Endon Arvin Overhang Floor Lamp is ideal for reading, with a shade that sends light downwards and can be positioned over a seat.
+An arced floor lamp such is ideal for reading, with a shade that sends light downwards and can be positioned over a seat.
 Reading usually requires a minimum light intensity of 300 lux, though this might increase to 500 lux for more mature eyes.
 Floor lamps provide this level of light for anyone that needs it.